patzez/sample_page/README.md

 # sample_page

-HTML sample page with many different elements
+HTML sample page with many different elements.

+Created to see and quickly find many different elements in HTML.